Checkmarx/ast-jetbrains-plugin/README.md

 -   Triage results (by adjusting the severity and state and adding comments) directly from the JetBrains console (currently supported for SAST and IaC Security).

--   Apply Auto Remediation to automatically remediate open source vulnerabilities, by updating to a non-vulnerable package version.
+-   Apply Auto Remediation to automatically remediate open source vulnerabilities by updating to a non-vulnerable package version.

 -   Links to Codebashing lessons.